 To work in the field of fire protection, personnel must be detail oriented and possess strong communication skills.
 Inspectors and investigators must be able to think critically in order to analyze data and evidence to draw reasonable conclusions.
 They must also be able to recognize code violations and maintain consistent methods in enforcement.
 As the fire service profession is continually evolving, the men and women of today’s fire service must be well equipped to tackle the challenges of administration, budgeting, engineering and design, as well as deliver a high degree of customer service.

-The purpose of this program is to prepare students for employment as fire inspectors and investigators, fire science technicians, fire officers, fire safety inspectors, fire assistants, safety inspectors, building inspectors, fire insurance investigators/inspectors, fire fighters, or to provide supplemental training for persons previously or currently employed in these occupations.
+The purpose of this program is to prepare students for advancement as fire inspectors and investigators, fire science technicians, fire officers, fire safety inspectors, fire assistants, safety inspectors, building inspectors, fire insurance investigators/inspectors, or to provide supplemental training for persons previously or currently employed in these occupations.

 This program can be completed in approximately two years if students attend classes on a full-time basis.